Skip to main content

 DNB Logo

-Savings scheme in an account
+Savings scheme on account

-• Predictable return
+• Predictable rate of return

 • Secure savings, covered by a deposit guarantee

-Father in home office buying ETFs
+Woman in home office

 How to create a savings scheme in a savings account